All About PIPEDA: How do privacy laws affect my business?

 - Federally regulated industries or workplaces or federal works, undertakings or businesses, or FWUBs (e.g. banks, telecommunications and transportation companies)

-Do PIPEDA and the provincial privacy laws apply to private health information?
+Do PIPEDA and other provincial privacy laws apply to private health information?

 Individuals and organizations that are considered “health information custodians”, such as physicians, nurses, and hospitals, are exempt from PIPEDA in provinces with specific health information privacy laws that have also been deemed “substantially similar” to federal legislation.